kgisl/pythonFDP/notes/InsertSortTDD.md

 3. Share with me your code through `repl.it` even prior to coming to class
 4. In the same file, clearly mark the code corresponding to the various steps that I have detailed above
 5. Use CyberDojo to document your progress and write test cases for validation
-	- Use [http://cyberdojo1.kgfsl.com/id_join/show](http://cyberdojo1.kgfsl.com/id_join/show) link and the ID
+	- Use [http://cyberdojo1.kgfsl.com/id_join/show](http://cyberdojo1.kgfsl.com/id_join/show) link and the session ID EUUPUS

 ## Pre-requisites